samart/domain-state-event-logging/DomainStateEventLogging.md

 - **Analyzable**: Historical data accessible for analytics and compliance
 - **Declarative**: Users express desired state, not imperative procedures

 Traditional persistence patterns—CRUD databases, Event Sourcing, and CQRS—each address some of these requirements but fall short in specific ways for platform engineering contexts.
 This paper introduces Domain State Event Logging (DSEL), a pattern that emerged from building multiple production developer platforms, which combines the strengths of these approaches while addressing their limitations.
+Instead of storing event deltas (traditional Event Sourcing) or separating reads from writes (CQRS), DSEL stores **complete domain object state within event envelopes**.
+This storage pattern pairs naturally with declarative APIs (like Kubernetes manifests) but is independent of the interaction model—the key innovation is what's stored, not how users interact.
 DSEL has been successfully deployed in multiple mission-critical production systems serving thousands of users globally, with proven implementations using both MongoDB and DynamoDB as backing datastores.

 ### Key Contributions

 1. **Request-Response Event Pairs**: Capturing both user intent and system response as separate events when they contain distinct information
-2. **Full-State Event Envelopes**: Embedding complete domain object state within events, eliminating replay complexity
+2. **Full-State Event Envelopes**: Embedding complete domain object state within events—not deltas, not commands—eliminating replay complexity.
+Events describe "what IS" rather than "what CHANGED," enabling direct state queries at any point in time without reconstruction
 3. **Multi-Resolution Event Streams**: Maintaining both fine-grained domain events and coarse-grained aggregate meta-streams
 4. **Multi-Tier Read Architecture**: Leveraging DAX, DynamoDB, and OpenSearch for optimal latency at each query tier with graceful fallback
 5. **Global Distribution**: DynamoDB Global Tables or Cassandra enable globally consistent platform state with regional OpenSearch clusters
-6. **Declarative Event Semantics**: Kubernetes-inspired API patterns applied to event-driven persistence
-7. **Platform Evolution Without Breaking Changes**: Add new workflows, event types, and domain objects without downtime, migrations, or impacting existing queries
+6. **Platform Evolution Without Breaking Changes**: Add new workflows, event types, and domain objects without downtime, migrations, or impacting existing queries

 ---